HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 5. Radio Wave Propagation/section 5-3 Propagation Modes and Paths.md

 These propagation modes aren't just curiosities—they're tools that enable communication when conventional paths fail.
 Long path works when short path doesn't.
 Scatter fills skip zones.
 NVIS covers disaster areas.
 Each mode serves specific communication needs.

+You now have the complete propagation picture—from ionospheric layers through solar control to signal paths.
 Part 2 will show you how to apply this propagation knowledge in actual operation.
 You'll learn when to check for long path openings, how to set up antennas for different propagation modes, and which operating techniques work best for marginal conditions.
 The science you've mastered provides the foundation for making contacts others miss.